 We feel people's fear.
 This pandemic teaches us to be sensitive to different kinds of emotions.
 Anxiety, panic, boredom, anger, irritability, and depression are some of our common reactions.
 People may not say it, but we sense the negative vibe of people's lower emotions.

-We sense fear because our consciousness detected a new threat on our being; in humanity.
-Hence, what we feel is just normal and expected.
+We sense fear because our consciousness detected a new threat to our being; in humanity.
+Hence, what we feel is just average and expected.

-But how can we escape from this threat?
-How long shall we feel the fear?
-How can we go back to living a normal life?
+But how can we escape this threat?
+How long shall we feel fear?
+How can we go back to living an everyday life?

-During these times, education experts say we are currently living in 3 different zones of crisis.
+During these times, education experts say we live in 3 different crisis zones.

 Fear Zone.
 This is our initial tendency to threaten.
 It's normal!
 Feel the fear.
 Acknowledge this feeling and not be in denial.
-Our physical expression can't mask our feelings deep within, for one main reason that we are all in this together.
+Our physical expression can't mask our feelings deep within for one main reason we are all together.
 We are wired to feel for each other.

 Learning Zone.
-This is a great opportunity in times of crisis.
+This is an excellent opportunity in times of crisis.
 We make use of the time we are in isolation.
 Most people might still be stuck in a fear zone, but learning shouldn't stop us.
 Students, working professionals, parents, young kids, and even old retirees can learn something new during this time.
-New knowledge and skills are our weapons as go back to living a 'new normal' during and post-pandemic period.
+New knowledge and skills are our weapons as we return to living a 'new normal' during and post-pandemic.

 Growth Zone.
 This is about taking control of our emotions and mind.

-When we achieve a certain level of self-mastery, we grow and transform to be a greater version of ourselves.
-We grow because we refuse to remain a victim of circumstance and a prisoner of fate.
+When we achieve a certain level of self-mastery, we grow and transform into a more fantastic version of ourselves.
+We succeed because we refuse to remain a victim of circumstance and prisoners of fate.

 So, in what zone are we now?

-From the 'fear zone' during the first few weeks of quarantine, I am now into the 'learning zone' where I feel a lot of positivity and personal empowerment.
+From the 'fear zone' during the first few weeks of quarantine, I am now in the 'learning zone' where I feel a lot of positivity and personal empowerment.